 Prerequisites to connecting to Qlik Sense server

 In order to connect to and authenticate against the Qlik Sense (QS) server, several requirements must be satisfied.
 Metric Insights accesses the Qlik Sense server via the same ports and protocol that your users access Qlik Sense via web browser - ports 80 (http) and 443 (https).
+In addition, Metric Insights accesses the Qlik Sense Websocket API over port 4747 as well as Qlik Sense Proxy REST API over port 4243.

 This article describes the process of fulfilling these requirements: